harinath0906/Predict-Heart-Arrhythmia/README.md

 ## **Objective**

 The objective is to solve machine learning classification problem (predicting heart arrhythmia) in this case while applying various statistical methods using R.
-The report is an output of R markdown containing all the code and the outcomes with comparision.
+The report is an output of R markdown containing all the code and the outcomes with comparison.
 The report contains the below:
 * Exploratory Data Analysis
 * Overview of the problem
 * Dataset description